garrandall/popular-music-data/tracks/cash-shit-megan-thee-stallion-dababy.md

 I fuck her from the back and she nasty, killin' her Know how I give it up (Yeah, yeah)
-I be cool on 'em, bitch, ain't no pressure (Uh-uh) 'Til I met this lil' freak, her name Megan (Ooh)
+I be cool on 'em, bitch, ain't no pressure (Uh-uh) 'Til I met this lil' freak, her name Megan (Oh)
 This lil' thing here a stallion, look how she walk Look how she talk, she sexy (Mwah)
 I like when they pretty and ghetto (Uh-huh)